By now, the fastest-growing companies know that gender and racial representation are crucial to succeed in today's globally competitive world.

 - Myth: top talent went only to top schools.

-There are plenty of incredible people who have risen through the ranks via their own grit and tenacity who have never received a formal degree.
+There are plenty of incredible people who have risen through the ranks via their own grit and tenacity and who have never received a formal degree.

 Anyone who has hired enough people will agree that top schools matter less than the person’s passion for their work.